According to WADA

 The List of Prohibited Substances and Methods (List), updated annually by WADA, is the International Standard defining what is prohibited in-and-out-of-competition.
 The List also indicates whether particular substances are banned in particular sports.

-Here you can find The 2021 Prohibited List.
+Here you can find the Prohibited List.

 What else should athletes know about banned substances and methods?